tkeskita/unstructured_grids/docs/ug.rst

   - **Fixed Extrusion Method** is the most basic method.
 New cells are created by extruding each selected face vertex towards the vertex normal direction.
+Vertex extrusion length is equal to *Thickness*.
+No checks for result quality or possible intersections are made.

   - **Shell Extrusion Method** is a tool for adding flat cells on top of an existing surface mesh.
-This method extrudes each selected vertex in a direction, which is iteratively adjusted by surrounding vertex extrusion directions.
-Idea is to apply a direction which reduces the risk of intersections near convex shapes.
+This method extrudes each selected vertex in a direction, which is iteratively adjusted using surrounding vertex extrusion directions.
+The aim of this method is to apply an extrusion direction which reduces the risk of intersections near convex shapes.
 This method is meant for adding thin boundary layers on top of a boundary surface mesh.

     .. warning::